IE-482-582/Final-Project---Maze-Runners/README.md

 ```
 cd ~/catkin_ws/src/multi_robot/launch/
 roslaunch multi_robot main.launch

 ```
 *NOTE: We are now using a customized .launch file.*

 ---
+## References
+1. https://www.theconstructsim.com/ros-qa-130-how-to-launch-multiple-robots-in-gazebo-simulator/: For launching multi robots in the world.
+2. https://edu.gaitech.hk/turtlebot/speech-doc.html : For using text-to-speech recognition
+3. https://duluthrobot.wordpress.com/2016/03/18/adding-voice-commands-using-pocketsphinx-to-the-turtlebot2/ :For giving the voice commands to robots
+4. http://www.speech.cs.cmu.edu/tools/lmtool-new.html : For making our own library of commands
+---

 ## Organizing your Repository
 For consistency, please use the directory structure described below, where `projectname` should be replaced with the actual catkin_ws name of your project.